VC-CodeLabs/word_ladder/JeffR/_README.md

 The solution works by building out a tree of all possible word progression paths, deriving the ladder(s) from the shortest paths that culminate in the end word.

+As each path is built, only the words not already in that path are considered for extending the path.

 For example, with the following input:
 ```
 beginWord: hit